-Born and raised in Utah, Ginger Lee Thomason currently lives in Cambridge, England.
-She is working on her PhD in Creative Writing at Anglia Ruskin University, under the supervision of Tiffani Angus.
-She completed her BA in Creative Writing and English at Southern New Hampshire University in 2014 and her MFA with Fairleigh Dickinson University in 2016.
-She has a professional background in public education administration, higher education administration, and with the United States Federal Government.
+Ginger Lee Thomason was born and raised in Utah, and she currently lives in Cambridge, England.
+She’s working on her PhD in Creative Writing at Anglia Ruskin University, under the supervision of Dr. Tiffani Angus.
+She completed her BA in Creative Writing and English at Southern New Hampshire University in 2014 and her MFA in Writing with Fairleigh Dickinson University in 2016.
+Ginger also has a professional background in public education administration, higher education administration, and with the United States Federal Government.

 “Stay weird, stay different.” –Graham Moore, Screenwriter